mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 When you cast this spell at level 7 or higher, the spell also ends the cursed condition for all creatures healed by this spell.
 If any of those creatures are Attuned to a cursed magic item, the spell breaks its owner's Attunement to the object so it can be removed or discarded.

+### _Hold Back the Skies_

+_Level 8 Abjuration/Rhythmancy (Bard)_

+**Casting Time:** 8 hours\
+**Range:** Self\
+**Components:** V, S, M (a Musical Instrument worth 1+ GP; a lock of hair from a creature larger than you of Challenge 6 or higher which the spell consumes)\
+**Duration:** 30 days

+You call upon the spirits of ancient giants to grant you the ability to repel massive bodies.
+The spell can only take effect if you maintain contact with the ground the entire time you cast the spell, otherwise it fails.

+Until the spell ends, as a Magic action, you can target a creature or object within 30 feet of you and attempt to repel them.
+The target must succeed on a Strength saving throw or they are forcibly shoved a distance of your choice up to 100 feet away from you in a straight line and knocked Prone.
+If the target is a creature that is already Prone, they are additionally Stunned until the end of your next turn.

+Manipulating gravity and mass in this manner takes a physical toll on your body.
+Each time you attempt to repel a creature, at the end of your turn, you must succeed on a Constitution saving throw contested by your own Spell Save DC or suffer one level of Exhaustion.

 ### _The Lost is Found_

 _Level 1 Divination/Rhythmancy (Bard, Ranger (Wild Composer))_